seanfisk/diablo2-autohotkey-lib/README.md

     </tr>
 </table>

-You can have any other items in your inventory, but do not leave any of these potions out, *even if you do not intend to use potions of that type*.
+You may have any other items in your inventory, but do not leave any of these potions out, *even if you do not intend to use potions of that type*.

-Close your inventory (*this is important*).
 Now press your bitmap generation key (default is Ctrl+Alt+b).
 You will see your inventory open up, then close shortly after.
 If your inventory does not close, there has been a problem; check the log.
 If it did close, you should now have an `Images` directory in your `Personal` directory with bitmaps of each potion.
 FillPotion should now be enabled!
-Try running it your FillPotion key (default is f).
+Try running it using your FillPotion key (default is f).
 There are some settings that can be configured in `FillPotion.json`, but for the most part you should leave them alone.

 Known Issues
 ------------